-CO2 dosing and measurement equipment was installed during August to measure infiltration in the two homes.
-The dosing equipment (Dakota Instruments, INC model 6AGC1AL5-09CA2) consisted of two parallel CO2 tanks located in the garage and precisely metered on their release by digital flow meters that are recorded by instrumentation (the calibrated accuracy of the dosing equipment was 0.4%).
-Measurements came from Velaire CO2 transmitters (Ventostat 8000) with a stated full-range accuracy of $\pm$ 7%.
-However, a secondary calibration was performed with the result that the instrument was responding within an accuracy of $\pm 2\%$ .
+CO_2 dosing and measurement equipment was installed during August to measure infiltration in the two homes.
+The dosing equipment (Dakota Instruments, INC model 6AGC1AL5-09CA2) consisted of two parallel CO_2 tanks located in the garage and precisely metered on their release by digital flow meters that are recorded by instrumentation (the calibrated accuracy of the dosing equipment was 0.4%).
+Measurements came from Velaire CO_2 transmitters (Ventostat 8000) with a stated full-range accuracy of \pm 7%.
+However, a secondary calibration was performed with the result that the instrument was responding within an accuracy of \pm 2%.
 A single interior transmitter was located at the center of each building.
-Type-T copper-constantan thermocouples are used to measure temperatures against a platinum reference junction on the Campbell data logger.
-Full range accuracy of the differential measurements is +0.2°F. Humidity measurements are made using Vaisala HMP50 transmitters with a stated accuracy of + 3% from 0%-90% RH.
-Power is measured by WattNode WNB-3D-240P Watt hour transmitters using revenue-grade current transducers with an accuracy of 0.5%.
-Texas Instruments TR-525i tipping buckets are utilized to introduce interior moisture as well as to measure air conditioner condensate with a 1% volumetric accuracy.
-Instruments were scanned each 10 s with integrated averages obtained every 15 minutes.

-Ambient outdoor $CO_2$ sensors were also installed.
-Because the buildings are unoccupied, it is possible to measure the building infiltration rate using a known $CO_2$ gas emission rate as a tracer gas.
-The rise in the concentration of indoor $CO_2$ can be used to then estimate the building infiltration and ventilation rates with outdoor air based on calculated dilution to produce the observed concentration.
-An initial problem with this setup was experienced when it became apparent that the outdoor $CO_2$ sensor had to be quite remote from the homes to prevent the effluent $CO_2$ from the leaking buildings from corrupting the reference outdoor $CO_2$ measurement.
+Ambient outdoor CO2 sensors were also installed.
+Because the buildings are unoccupied, it is possible to measure the building infiltration rate using a known CO2 gas emission rate as a tracer gas.
+The rise in the concentration of indoor CO2 can be used to then estimate the building infiltration and ventilation rates with outdoor air based on calculated dilution to produce the observed concentration.
+An initial problem with this setup was experienced when it became apparent that the outdoor CO2 sensor had to be quite remote from the homes to prevent the effluent CO2 from the leaking buildings from corrupting the reference outdoor CO2 measurement.
 This was corrected by moving the sensor 20 ft away at a height of 10 ft.